Emjayosee/5_Day_Planner/README.md

 This is the repo for the Code Quiz assignment 05, due Jan 28, 2021.

-# Unit 04 Javascript Homework: Code Quiz
+# Unit 05 Javascript Homework: Day Planner

 Submitted: March 12, 2021, Michael O'Connor, 604 765-6061